 Spice it up by mixing the chicken with hot sauce or buffalo wing sauce.
 Use blue cheese dressing as your sauce and top with shredded cheese.
 Bake at 425 degrees for 8 minutes or until the cheese is bubbly and the bottom is crispy.

 You can cook several tortillas together by placing them on a cookie sheet and baking at 425 degrees for 8 minutes or until the cheese is bubbly and the bottom is crispy.
+Find full recipe here.

 8. Homemade Pizza

 Buy a premade pizza crust either at the grocery store or Trader Joes.
 Cook it on a sheet pan or pizza pan according to the directions on the packet.
 Add to the pizza whatever toppings your family likes.
-Suggestions could include cheese, sliced peperoni, bell peppers, mushrooms, left-over shredded chicken or spinach.
+Suggestions could include cheese, sliced pepperoni, bell peppers, mushrooms, left-over shredded chicken or spinach.

 Use the leftover rotisserie chicken to add into your Quesadillas.
 Mix in some cheese and any veggies you have in the fridge.
 This is a good meal for picky eaters because your making each quesadilla separately.
 You could throw all of the quesadillas on a baking sheet and cook at 350 degrees or cook each separate in a frying pan.